Find out when and how to tell HMRC about new ERS schemes, or schemes that have ceased.

 You only need to register non-tax advantaged schemes when there’s a reportable event, for example acquiring or disposing of securities, or assigning or releasing securities options.

 To tell HMRC about your ERS scheme, you need a Government Gateway user ID and password.
-If you do not have one, you can create one when you tell HMRC.
+If you do not have a user ID, you can create one when you use the service.

 After you’ve told HMRC